-Our Foster Youth were among the students who were given priority in the fall to receive on-campus support through Think Together, a district partner that would normally run our after school program, but during the pandemic it has been offering child care services at the school sites.
+We successfully implemented multiple systems to address the learning loss of our foster youth students during this school year.
+To begin with, our Foster Youth were among the students who were given priority in the fall to receive on-campus support through Think Together, a district partner that would normally run our after school program, but during the pandemic it shifted to offering child care services at the school sites.
 Under the supervision of Think Together, students would connect virtually with their teachers to attend class.
 Classroom teachers would communicate with Think Together staff when a student needed additional support with an assignment, performing an assessment, completing a project or resolving technology issues.
-Principals and teachers have indicated that the support provided by the program truly helped keep some of our neediest students engaged and focused in learning.
+Principals, teachers, and parents indicated that the support provided by the program truly helped keep some of our neediest students engaged and focused in learning.

-In addition to ongoing support from Think Together, our Foster Youth has also received multiple levels of support this school year.
-To begin with, the Foster Youth district administrator has been working closely with schools, families and students to make sure these students received proper course placement and the necessary interventions to address learning loss.
-During regular school hours, many of them have received small-group intervention from teachers, as well as college tutors, Project REACH/RISE tutors, instructional assistants, or intervention substitutes.
-Some students have also benefited from interventions before/after school as well as Saturdays in order to address their learning loss to the greatest extent possible.
+In addition to ongoing support from Think Together, our Foster Youth also received multiple levels of support this school year.
+To begin with, the Foster Youth district administrator closely worked with schools, families and students to make sure these students received proper course placement and the necessary interventions to address learning loss.
+During regular school hours, many of them received small-group intervention from teachers, as well as college tutors, Project REACH/RISE tutors, instructional assistants, or intervention substitutes.
+Some students also benefited from interventions before/after school as well as Saturdays in order to address their learning loss to the greatest extent possible.
 At the high school level, instructional assistants were assigned to work with these students after school and support them with completion of assignments so that they could make up classes and receive their credits.
-Additionally, PAPER live tutoring is accessible 24 hours a day, 7 days a week to receive homework help in any given content area.
-In addition, all teachers provide daily office hours to assist students who need additional support or to communicate with parents about student progress.
+Additionally, PAPER live tutoring was (and still is) accessible 24 hours a day, 7 days a week to receive homework help in any given content area.
+Parents and students reported to our principals and teachers that PAPER live tutoring gave them some sense of relief from stress over homework completion.
+In addition, all teachers provided daily office hours to assist students who need additional support or to communicate with parents about student progress.

-Although we successfully implemented multiple systems to address the learning loss of our foster youth students during this school year, the truth is that this group is among those students who have struggled the most during distance learning.
-Many of our students in foster care, who have already experienced the trauma of abuse and neglect, added isolation, uncertainty, and anxiety brought on by the pandemic and disruptions to normal routines and visitation with family.
-Many have encountered greater placement instability as caregivers struggle to meet their needs while balancing increased responsibilities.
-All of this compounds the trauma that foster youth have already experienced and can make it difficult for foster youth to focus on school and learn.
-Challenges specific to this group include attendance (21.7% FY vs. 15.4% all students), active engagement in the virtual classroom, and completion of class assignments and assessments.
-These ongoing issues have posed a challenge with consistency in implementation of services.
+Although we successfully implemented multiple systems to address the learning loss of our foster youth students during this school year, the truth is that this group is among those students who struggled the most with distance learning.
+The challenges that these students faced were many.
+To begin with, many of our students in foster care, who had already experienced the trauma of abuse and neglect, added isolation, uncertainty, and anxiety brought on by the pandemic and disruptions to normal routines and visitation with family.
+Many encountered greater placement instability as caregivers struggled to meet their needs while balancing increased responsibilities.
+All of this compounds the trauma that foster youth and can make it difficult for foster youth to focus on school and learn.
+Other challenges specific to this group included attendance (19.6% FY vs. 15.4% all students), active engagement in the virtual classroom, and completion of class assignments and assessments.
+These ongoing issues posed a challenge with consistency in implementation of services.